Never worry about downloading, modifying, or uploading CSV files again

 - Moving CSV data into cloud services/hybrid cloud integrations

-That’s because the Tray platform’s new CSV Processor helper can automate all these operations for you.
+That’s because the Tray Platform’s new CSV helpers can automate all these operations for you.
 Here’s a quick example of the kind of questions I get all the time:

 “I work in sales operations.
 My sales team frequently sends me lead lists in multiple CSV files, which they expect me to load into our CRM.
 However, sometimes, they don’t always completely fill out every field correctly.
 I find myself having to manually vet their lead lists, and for any missing data, I have to then chase down the person who submitted the list.”

 If you work in sales operations, you may already be familiar with this issue.
 If not, be advised that sales ops professionals often find their entire day screeching to a halt as they have to manually verify CSV files with hundreds or even thousands of rows - a tedious and time-consuming process that just isn’t a good use of anyone’s time.

 Thankfully, with the Tray Platform’s CSV helpers, there’s a better way to handle this issue.